jloughry/CV/README.md

 ----------------------------

 ### Concept
+Trying something different here, let's make two files: a long-form CV with all the details and a short-form résumé that just puts the exciting stuff on a single page.
+Right now they are two separate LaTeX files, but some day I want to combine them into one source file that generates both PDFs and contains no redundant information.

+#### Résumé
+The résumé is a single page and not very full at that.
+It shows the bare minimum information a harried screener wants to see:

+ - What positions, at what companies, has this person held?

+ - Did he do anything interesting there?

+ - Phone number and email address for the candidate.

+#### CV
-Trying something different here, let's put all the keywords up front where automated résumé filters are sure to find them.
-Keywords are separated by commas and formatting is deliberately simple:
+This file is currently three pages long in PDF and carefully formatted to fit compactly.
+Let's put all the keywords up front where automated résumé filters are sure to find them.
+Keywords are separated by commas and formatting is deliberately kept simple:

 	Certification and Accreditation (C&A) of cross domain systems, Assessment and Authorization (A&A) for classified environments, Certification Test and Evaluation